usri/azuregov-search-knowledge-mining/00 - Resource Deployment/README.md

 1. **Using a PowerShell Script**: `deploy.ps1`

-    This script is the fastest way to get your solution up and running and will perform the following actions:
+    This script is the fastest way to get your solution up and running and deploy the solution end to end:

     1. Provision the required Azure resources
     2. Upload sample data to your storage account
     3. Create a search index
-    4. Print out the values and keys needed for the web app's *appsettings.json*

-    If you choose to run this script, **you can skip the Search Index Creation** in the next folder.
+    4. Deploy Web App

 1. **Using an ARM Template**: `azuredeploy.json`